 - themselves that only suitable drivers, administrative staff and vehicles are used, and continue to be used in the course of their business. - 5.17.
 Private hire operators and drivers are not necessarily the only individuals who will have contact with customers.
 For example, staff members may be employed for the purposes of taking bookings and dispatching vehicles.
 It is the operator's responsibility to ensure that staff employed in these roles do not present any undue risk to the public or the safeguarding of children and vulnerable adults. - 5.18.
-The operator must ensure that a register of all staff members responsible for taking bookings and/or dispatching vehicles is maintained.
+Where staff members are used to take bookings and dispatch vehicles, the operator must ensure that a register of all staff members responsible for taking bookings and/or dispatching vehicles is maintained.
 These staff must provide the operator with a basic DBS certificate prior to the start of their employment.
 Evidence of this may be required by the Licensing Authority at the point of application and/or in the course of checking operator records. - 5.19.
 All new applicants must provide the Licensing Authority with a policy on the employment of ex-offenders.
 This must, as a minimum, detail how often a basic DBS certificate will be required for staff members and the process for ensuring that new staff members disclose any convictions prior to employment and during their employment. - 5.20.
 All current licensed private hire operators must provide a copy of their policy on employing ex-offenders to the Licensing Authority prior to their next licence renewal. - 5.21.
+Operators who do not employ any staff members for the purpose of taking bookings or dispatching vehicles need not comply with the requirement to maintain a register of staff, obtain DBS certificates for staff, or provide a policy on the employment of ex-offenders. - 5.22.
 Any failure of the operator to ensure that appropriate checks are carried out on staff members prior to and during employment may call into question whether they remain 'fit and proper' to hold a licence.